An Efficient Interpolation Technique for Jump Proposals in Reversible-Jump Markov Chain Monte Carlo Calculations: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Neil Cornish for interesting discussions.
-IM acknowledges support from the NSF Astronomy and Astrophysics Postdoctoral Fellowship, award AST-0901985.
 WF acknowledges support from NSF grant AST0908930 and NASA grant NNX09AJ56G.
+IM acknowledges support from the NSF Astronomy and Astrophysics Postdoctoral Fellowship, award AST-0901985, for the early stages of this work.
+DS acknowledges support from a Northwestern University Summer Undergraduate Research Grant.
+IM is grateful for the hospitality of the Monash Center for Astrophysics supported by a Monash Research Acceleration Grant (PI Y.~Levin).
+This work has been partially supported by the UK Science and Technology Facilities Council.